 A few suggestions for engaging with and educating millennials on social media:

 Proactively engage with users tweeting about wine on Twitter.

 Share pairing tips and tasting guides on Facebook.

-Suggest wines for occasions millennials can relate to, including ordering Chinese takeout, hosting a game night or a night in watching Netflix.
+Suggest wines for occasions millennials can relate to, including ordering takeout, hosting a game night or a night in watching Netflix.

 Leverage YouTube and Instagram as important channels for teaching millennials about winemakers and the winemaking process.

 You can become top of mind with millennials by providing party planning guides, wine pairing guides and other group-oriented content that empowers them to engage with different types of wine.

 Another powerful option is reviews.
 Reviews are an important resource to millennials.
 In fact, Bazaarvoice found in "Talking to Strangers: Millennials Trust People over Brands" that 73 percent of millennials said it was important to read others' opinions before making a purchase.
 Wineries can more effectively market to millennials by integrating reviews into their product pages and social media outlets.